bondy-io/bondy_docs/docs/reference/configuration/security.md

 Defines whether Bondy will allow a valid ticket to be used for authentication when a local copy of the ticket has not been found in storage.
-This might happen if the ticket data has not yet been syncrhonised to the node handling the authentication request.
+This might happen if the ticket data has not yet been synchronised to the node handling the authentication request.